MatrixRequirements/matrix-ui-plugin-boilerplate-24/README.md

 in different situations, for example to add new UI Controls or entries to the tree or pages in the adminConfig.

 This  example registers a new Dashboard, a control, an action in the action menu, a config page on the project level and a config page at the serverSetting level.
 You can use this project as template for other plugin.

 It can be compiled using the standard
 Typescript build process into a single JS file and loaded into Matrix.

+## Plugin metadata
+Matrix Client plugins require a metadata file with information about the plugin.
+The general structure of the plugin is expected to look like this:

+(Directory) org.yourcompany.pluginname
+          |- matrix.json
+          |- scriptfile.js
+          |- (optionally) another scriptfile ...

+This repository contains Github actions that will create the correct folder structure and put everything in a zip file.
+You can then download the resulting zip file from Github.

+The matrix.json file needs the following basic information:
+* id
+* name
+* version
+* matrixVersion
+* type

+On build the matrix.json file will be checked for correct content.
+You can also do the test yourself using the schema file `resource/plugin-metadata.json` or from the command line with:

+    npm run check:metadata

 ## Installation